We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Identifying what sort of anxiety you’re dealing with can be somewhat challenging because how one’s body reacts to perceived danger can be entirely different compared to another person.

 It’s likely you heard anxiety as a blanket term for that general feeling of worry, nervousness, or unease.
-It’s often a feeling grown in response to an upcoming event that has an uncertain outcome.
+It’s often a feeling in response to an upcoming event that has an uncertain outcome.

 Every person deals with it at one time or another, because it’s part of our brain’s response to a perceived danger — even if that danger isn’t real.